LukeClancy/meritmoot/README.md

 ## Feedback

-If you have issues or suggestions for the plugin, send me a message.
+If you have issues or suggestions for the plugin, I would appreciate you sending me a message!